5587 Clothing/Soft Goods Inventory Specialist

-Skills: Effective interpersonal, oral, and written communication skills are required.
+Skills: Effective interpersonal, verbal, and written communication skills are required.
 Organizational ability is required.
-Supervision experience is preferred.
+Supervisory experience is preferred.

-Other: The scope of the position and the unique environment of the Team Store frequently requires evening and/or weekend work, as well as on dates when the University is normally closed.
+Other: The scope of the position frequently requires evening and/or weekend work, as well as on dates when the University is normally closed.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-4. Provides supervision and leadership for the Team Store by scheduling and monitoring work assignments, providing training, completing performance evaluations, and providing recommendations for the hiring of staff.
+5. Provides supervision and leadership for the Clothing/Soft Goods receiving area by scheduling and monitoring work assignments, providing training, and providing recommendations for the hiring of student and part-time staff.

-The Team Store Supervisor is supervised by the Clothing/Soft Goods Manager and supervises temporary and student employees, including student managers.
+The Clothing/Soft Goods Inventory Specialist is supervised by the Clothing/Soft Goods Manager and supervises part-time and student employees.